-3 core units plus

-8 elective units selected from the following list.
+- 3 core units - 8 elective units

 6 elective units must be selected from the list below.

-The other 2 elective units may be selected from the remaining elective units listed, the CUF07 Screen and Media Training Package or any other currently endorsed national Training Package.
-Units selected must be recommended for packaging at Certificate III level.
+The remaining 2 elective units may be selected from the remaining elective units listed, any endorsed Training Package or accredited course at the same qualification level.